pschool-in/curriculum/content/grammar/article/article-passages.md

 The indefinite articles "a/an" are generally used to mention some person or thing.
 These articles do not specify a particular person or a thing.
-"A" and "An" are used to introduce noun or naming words and are also used to mention singular countable nouns.
+"A" and "An" is used to introduce a noun or naming words and are also used to mention singular countable nouns.

 "a" is used before singular nouns beginning with consonant sounds.